core-process/ghostwriter/readme.md

 $ docker pull quay.io/process_team/ghostwriter-service:latest
 ```

-The Docker image requires the environment variable `DATABASE_URI` pointing to a valid MongoDB database and creates a service listening on port `8888`.
+The Docker image requires the environment variable `DATABASE_URI` pointing to a MongoDB database and creates a service listening on port `8888`.

-Create your Ghostwriter service with the following command:
+Run your Ghostwriter service with the following command:

 ```
 $ docker run \